-- Developing an RFP that meets the financial and policy goals of the Authority. - Meeting the Authority procurement requirements. - Circulating the RFP to a wide range of Underwriters (e.g. national and regional firms, DBE and majority firms, firms that provide credit to the Authority, and firms that specialize in certain types of debt). - Diligently evaluating the Underwriters' proposals received in response to the RFP. - Conducting follow-up interviews with any or all of the proposing firms (optional). - Selecting candidates to be recommended for appointment to an individual financing or to an Underwriter pool.
+- Developing an RFP that meets the financial and policy goals of the Authority. - Meeting the Authority procurement requirements. - Circulating the RFP to a wide range of Underwriters (e.g. national and regional firms, DBE and majority firms, and firms that specialize in certain types of debt). - Diligently evaluating the Underwriters' proposals received in response to the RFP. - Conducting follow-up interviews with any or all of the proposing firms (optional). - Selecting candidates to be recommended for appointment to an individual financing or to an Underwriter pool.

-Should the Board appoint Underwriters to a pre-qualified pool after an RFP process, the Vice President/CFO may recommend such firms for appointment to specific financings, without a subsequent RFP process.
+Should the Board appoint underwriters to a pre-qualified pool after an RFP process, the Vice President/CFO may recommend such firms for appointment to specific financings, without a subsequent RFP process.